selftaught/Batcher/README.md

 # Batcher

-Batcher is a base class that abstracts away the code needed to divvy up a dataset into groupings of page numbers that then get handed off to forked child processes for for parallel processing.
+Batcher is a base class that abstracts away the code needed to divvy up a dataset into groupings of batch numbers that then get handed off to forked child processes for for parallel processing.

-Child processes fetch the data for the given page number through the `batch_next` hook that must be implemented.
+## Install

 ## Usage

 Create a new class that subclasses Batcher.
-The subclass needs to implement a few hooks Batcher depends on which provide the result page size, the total number of pages, the next page of results and a result processor:
+The subclass needs to implement a few hooks Batcher `run` depends on. `run` depends on you overriding the hook to provide the result batch size, the total number of batchs, the next batch of results and a result processor which every result is passed to.

-- `batch_count()` - provides the total number of pages comprise the data set
+- `batch_count()` - provides the total number of batchs
-- `batch_next($next_idx)` - provides the next page of data given the next index
+- `batch_next($next_idx)` - provides the next batch of data given the next index
-- `batch_size()` - provides the number of items in a page
+- `batch_size()` - provides the number of items in a batch
 - `process_result($result)` - provides the next result to process

 ## Performance